Oh Manapenne!

 The rights to remake Pelli Choopulu in Tamil were initially acquired by Gautham Vasudev Menon in 2016, and the film titled Pon Ondru Kandein was to be directed by Senthil Veerasamy, with Vishnu Vishal and Tamannaah Bhatia starring.
 The project faced delays and was ultimately shelved due to budgetary constraints; by November 2019, it had undergone a complete change in cast and crew.
-The new film, Oh Manapenne!, began principal photography in December 2019 and wrapped in February 2020.
+The new film, Oh Manapenne!, was shot between December 2019 and February 2020.
 It was released on 22 October 2021 via Disney+ Hotstar.

 Plot

 Karthik, lethargic by nature, completes his B.E. by clearing his subjects after almost five years.
 His dream is to become a chef and open a restaurant, but he receives no support from his father.
 Shruthi is a very focused girl who works hard to fulfill her dreams of going to Australia.
 However, her father shows no interest, as she is a girl and he wanted a boy instead.
 When Karthik and Shruthi meet at a matchmaking event, her younger cousin, Barath, accidentally locks the door, which jams very often, leaving them stuck in the same room.
 To pass time, they talk about their past.

 Shruthi reveals that she was in love with a man named Arjun.
 They both wanted to start a food truck business.
 Arjun went to Bangalore to talk with his father about their love and business.
 Meanwhile, Shruthi started her plan eagerly and was ready to surprise Arjun by buying the truck.
 But things went wrong and Arjun did not come back, because he became engaged.
 Shruthi and her father waited for him but when they realised Arjun was not coming back, her father decided to get her married to someone else.

 On his turn, Karthik reveals that he was unemployed and always went out with his two friends, Sathya and Faizal.
 So Karthik and his friends made cooking videos, as he is passionate about cooking.
 But it was not profitable enough, so they took to prank videos and were caught by Karthik's father, which ended their plan.